Enterprise-grade software cannot only be a major development challenge, but also a formidable challenge for one’s QA & Testing team.

 Make sure that the QA & Testing team, involved with the project, has a sufficient amount of Integration Testing experience.
 Actually, the more, the better.

 It may prove hugely helpful to involve your Business Analysts in your Integration Testing.
-Their knowledge and holistic view of the system can help pinpoint the problem or prevent some adjacent system areas from being impacted.
+Their knowledge and holistic view of your system can help pinpoint the problem or prevent some adjacent system areas from being impacted.

 We could also recommend using an awesome y BA tool, invented by our Business Analysts and called Integration Case Studies.

-All the required system integration must be prepared and arranged for before the solution going in production.
-If the integration needs to involve an external system that cannot be integrated with before the production phase, the party that owns this system must provide real-time data, required for the integration, beforehand.
+All the required system integration must be prepared and arranged for before the solution goes in production.
+If the integration effort needs to involve an external system that cannot be integrated with before the production phase, the party that owns this system must provide real-time data, required for the integration, beforehand.

-The functionality of any enterprise solution covers a large number of quite intricate and complex business cases and workflows.
+The functionality of any enterprise solution covers a large number of intricate and complex business cases and workflows.
 Only real-time data can allow you to test your system’s ability to adequately support them.